Am I PDA? Is My Child? A big list of common PDA traits

 The PDA threat response can also be highly masked and hidden from view for years for those who freeze, fawn, or flop as our go-to threat response.
 These folks are called internalized PDAers in the PDA community.
 Many PDAers have a mix of external (fight/flight) and internal (freeze, flop, fawn) expressions of threat.

 Another easily missed PDA strategy is using socially acceptable behaviors to maintain a sense of control (like being a perfectionist, know-it-all, or straight-A student).
-Not all perfectionists are PDA of course, but PDA can look like intense self-control in some people.
+Not all perfectionists are PDA of course, but for some people their PDA coping strategy can look like intense self-control.
 Extreme self-control/perfectionism in this way can act as a preemptive measure for the PDAer to prevent others’ control of them, and to maintain a feeling of high status with respect to the activities they are engaging in.

 If a PDA child grows up in an environment or culture where they can access special interests, use their strengths, and have a lot of autonomy and co-regulation, the disabling aspects of being PDA may hardly show up.
-Shoshana has clients who recognize PDA in their very young children because of a pattern of threat response and a pattern of strength, but the kids are nowhere near burnout yet.
+I (Shoshana) have clients who recognize PDA in their very young children because of a pattern of threat response and a pattern of strength, but the kids are nowhere near burnout yet.
 These parents work with me to prevent burnout.
 Levels of distress and disability are not written in stone for PDAers.
-Much likely depends on how well or poorly the PDAer is understood and accommodated from a young age.
+While research attention on PDA is scant, and we don't have longitudinal studies, anecdotal evidence suggests that for many people the levels of distress and disability in adulthood depends on how well or poorly the PDAer is understood and accommodated from a young age.

 If you see yourself or a loved one in the patterns described here, you can head to PDASafeCircle.com to join our growing community.